ajahi/chainblock/README.md

-#Project Title:Blockchain Portfolio Token Ticker Application
+#Project Title:Blockchain Portfolio Token Ticker Application<br>
 #Project Objective:
 For the given csv(comma seperated values) that represents a user daily transactions and it contains following information:(timestamps,transaction_type,token,amount).The program must be able to return 4 different type of result that is obtained from manipulation of the given csv data.The different set of results are: